kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 ## Step 0 - Create a folder for your project

-As we'll be building our infractructure using Terraform, which is an IaC tool, we'll need somewhere to write this code.
+As we'll be building our infrastructure using Terraform, we'll need somewhere to write this code.
 Let's create a folder called `my-unicorn-project` and inside that folder create another folder called `infra`.

 ## Step 1 - Define our Terraform provider